saturncloud/examples/examples/tensorflow-multigpu/README.md

 # TensorFlow
+## Note: This example only runs on Pro and Enterprise

 This resource gives you a starting example for running TensorFlow training tasks on GPU inside Saturn Cloud.

-[single-gpu-tensorflow](single-gpu-tensorflow.ipynb) train your model with TensorFlow on a single GPU.
+[multi-gpu-tensorflow](multi-gpu-tensorflow.ipynb) train your model with TensorFlow on multiple GPUs.